Matt-Gallery/viciniti-front-end/PROPOSAL.md

 ## Project Description

-### Our application is called Closet Cloud.
-It provides recommendations to users on what outfit to wear based on their saved wardrobe items and the weather forecast.
+### Our application is called Viciniti.
+It matches users who consume delivered services and products with corresponding providers in a way that facilitates piggybacking multiple deliveries

 ## Application Description